Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_azure_openai_and_snowflake/getting_started_with_azure_openai_and_snowflake.md

 ## Conclusion and Additional Considerations
 Duration: 5

-This quickstart is just that, a quick way to get you started with using...
+This quickstart is just that, a quick way to get you started with Azure OpenAI with Snowflake.
+You will want to consider the additional items below for enterprise-grade workloads:
+- Using [Environments in AzureML](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-environments-v2?view=azureml-api-2&tabs=python#create-an-environment) to load addtional packages like Snowpark.
+- Using an [AzureML pipeline](https://learn.microsoft.com/en-us/azure/machine-learning/tutorial-pipeline-python-sdk?view=azureml-api-2) to automate and orchestrate the python script we built in the final step.
+- [Security and governance in AzureML](https://learn.microsoft.com/en-us/azure/machine-learning/concept-enterprise-security?view=azureml-api-2) with consideration for things like access control, authentication methods and networking.

 ### What We covered
 - How to deploy an Azure OpenAI model with AzureML Prompt Flow